Discussing safe and risky stocks to put your money in, with Charlie Bobrinskoy, Ariel Investments, and Steve Massocca, Wedbush Equity. » Read More

 The upscale jeweler reported a sharp decline in holiday season sales and cut jobs.

-Check out which companies are making headlines before the bell on Friday:
+Check out the companies making headlines after the bell Tuesday: NFLX, IBM, WSM and more.

 Some of the names on the move ahead of the open.